William Henry Sheppard: Documentation of Congo Free State atrocities

 He counted 81 right hands that had been cut off and were being dried before being taken to show the State officers what the Zappo Zaps had achieved.
 He also found 60 women confined in a pen.
 Sheppard documented his findings using a Kodak camera, taking a picture of three mutilated men and one of the captive women.
 The massacre caused an uproar against Dufour and the Congo Free State itself.

 When Mark Twain published his King Leopold's Soliloquy five years later, he mentioned Sheppard by name and referred to his account of the massacre.

-In January 1908, Sheppard published a report on colonial abuses in the American Presbyterian Congo Mission (APCM) newsletter, and both he and Morrison were sued for libel against the Kasai Rubber Company (Compagnie de Kasai), a prominent Belgian rubber contractor in the area.
-When the case went to court in September 1909, the two missionaries had support from the CRA, American Progressives, and their lawyer, Emile Vandervelde, a prominent Belgian socialist.
-The judge acquitted Sheppard (Morrison had been acquitted earlier on a technicality) on the premise that his editorial had not named the major company, but smaller charter companies instead.
-However, it is likely that the case was decided in favor of Sheppard as a result of international politics; the U.S., socially in support of the missionaries, had questioned the validity of King Leopold II's rule over the Congo.
+In January 1908, Sheppard published a report on colonial abuses in the American Presbyterian Congo Mission (APCM) newsletter, and both he and Morrison were sued for libel against the Kasai Rubber Company (Compagnie de Kasai), a Belgian rubber contractor in the area.
+The case went to court in September 1909, and the two missionaries were supported by the CRA, American Progressives, and their lawyer, Emile Vandervelde, who was a Belgian socialist.
+The judge acquitted Sheppard on the premise that his editorial had not named the major company, but smaller charter companies instead.
+However, it is likely that the case was decided in favor of Sheppard as a result of international politics; the U.S., socially supportive of missionaries, had questioned the validity of King Leopold II's rule in the Congo.
+Morrison had been acquitted earlier on a technicality.

-Sheppard's reports often portrayed actions by the State that broke laws set by the European nations.
+Sheppard's reports often portrayed actions by the state that broke laws set by the European nations.
 Many of the documented cases of cruelty or violence were in direct violation of the Berlin Act of 1885, which gave Leopold II control over the Congo as long as he "care[d] for the improvements of their conditions of their moral and material well-being" and "help[ed] in suppressing slavery."

+Louisville

+He was the pastor at Grace Presbyterian Church in Louisville, Kentucky, from 1912 until his death in 1927.
+He was a leader in Smoketown.
+Sheppard Park was named for him in 1924 and the Sheppard Square Housing Project in 1942.